 Senior leadership team

-MPI's senior leadership team oversees the ministry's strategic direction.
+The Ministry for Primary Industries' (MPI's) senior leadership team oversees the ministry's strategic direction.

 On this page:

 - Roger Smith - Chief Operations Officer and Head of Biosecurity New Zealand